A well-planned pollinator garden can help support native bees and other pollinators by providing critical food and

-Many pollinators hibernate (in our gardens) through the coldest months, but some begin foraging as early as January or when temperatures rise above 55°F. Having plants blooming in your landscape from late fall through early spring can make all the difference for local pollinator success.
+Many pollinators hibernate (in our gardens) through the coldest months, but some begin foraging as early as January or when temperatures rise above 55°F. Having plants blooming in your landscape from late fall through early spring can greatly contribute to local pollinator success.
 Providing food and winter shelter for pollinators is easy once we understand their basic needs.

 Most bees hibernate during the coldest part of winter, some as larvae, others as adults.
 Some (honey bees) spend months together closed up in a hive, while many native bees live solitary lives underground or in hollow sticks or holes in wood.

 Many butterflies and moth species lay eggs that hatch into larvae, which need to spend the winter protected underground, waiting to emerge as caterpillars in spring.
 So many lovely butterflies and other creatures are accidentally raked up and sent to the compost each fall during leaf cleanup!
-Donate to the Xerces Society and check out their website for more great information.
+Check out the Xerces Society for more great information and even consider donating.

 Avoid Accidentally Evicting Pollinators from Your Garden

 Leave the leaves!
 Avoid raking fallen leaves where practical.
 Collect and store leaves in piles to spread onto the garden in spring (or once they break down).

-Keep a small patch (3 by 3-foot) of bare earth available for ground-nesting bumble bees and others; do not cover with mulch or disturb the area.
+Keep a small patch (3 by 3 feet) of bare earth available for ground-nesting bumble bees and others; do not cover with mulch or disturb the area.